mlc-mlapis/docs/src/documentation/services/static-servers/nginx.md

 ## Adding the Nginx Service in Zerops

 Zerops Nginx service is based on a [Linux LXD container](/documentation/overview/projects-and-services-structure.html#services-containers).
-It has pre-installed the Git version control system.
+It has the Git version control system pre-installed.

-### Two ways how to do it
+### Two ways to do it

-You have two possible ways to create a new Nginx service.
-Either manually in the Zerops GUI, as described in the [rest of this document](#version-to-choose), or using Zerops [import functionality](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project).
+There are two possible ways to create a new Nginx service.
+Either manually in the Zerops GUI, as described in the [rest of this document](#version-to-choose), or using the Zerops [import functionality](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project).

 #### Simple import example in the YAML syntax

 Zerops uses a YAML definition format to describe the structure.
-To import a service, you can use something similar to the following.
+To import a service, you can use something similar to the following:

 ```yaml
 services: